Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Brief Overview of Magnetic Reconnection in the plunging Region of a Kerr Black Hole

-Equations \eqref{20} describe the motion of the accelerated and decelerated plasma, which are crucial for hotspot imaging.
-If no magnetic reconnection occurs, its hotspot imaging is simulated numerically according to formulas \eqref{12} and \eqref{13}.
-Assuming the magnetic reconnection process is highly efficient, with magnetic energy almost entirely converted into plasma kinetic energy, then compared to the fluid energy, the electromagnetic field energy can be neglected.
-The plasma is treated as an adiabatic incompressible fluid.
-According to \cite{1,2}, the energy-at-infinity per unit enthalpy for the accelerated and decelerated plasma can be approximated as
+Equations \eqref{20} govern the motion of the accelerated and decelerated plasma and are essential for hotspot imaging.
+If no magnetic reconnection occurs, the hotspot imaging is simulated numerically using \eqref{12} and \eqref{13}.
+Assuming highly efficient reconnection where magnetic energy is almost entirely converted into plasma kinetic energy, the electromagnetic field energy can be neglected relative to the fluid energy.
+Treating the plasma as an adiabatic incompressible fluid, the energy-at-infinity per unit enthalpy for the accelerated and decelerated plasma is approximated as \cite{1,2}